 Screenwriter Vs Scriptwriter: What's the Difference?

 Films, TV, web series, ads, etc., all need screenwriting and scriptwriting.
-Ever wondered how are these two different from each other?
+Ever wondered how these two are different from each other?
 Let's find out.

 What is Web Journalism?